Second Possible Carcinogen Detected In Recalled Valsartan Blood Pressure Drugs

 Laboratory tests showed that the products are contaminated with N-nitrosodimethylamine, or NDMA, which the US Environmental Protection Agency considers as a possible carcinogen.

-In a statement released on Thursday, the FDA said that another impurity has been found in three lots of of recalled valsartan drugs produced by Torrent Pharmaceuticals.
+In a statement released on Thursday, the FDA said that another impurity has been found in three lots of recalled valsartan drugs produced by Torrent Pharmaceuticals.

 The detected contaminant is a substance known as N-Nitrosodiethylamine, or NDEA, which is also classified as a possible carcinogen.